fletchjp/MERG-Arduino-Software/CBUSCodes/Readme.md

 The codes use external EEPROM.
 At the moment there is a bug in the latest version.

+I have not been able to get these codes working.

 ### CBUSMCPCAN_example

 These codes use CBUSMCPCAN instead of CBUS2515.

 There is now the option for external EEPROM in this one as well (example3).

+I have not been able to get these codes working.

 ### CBUSACAN2040 examples